The Cube (film): Plot

 Two police officers consisting of a police sergeant and Officer Fritz from the MPD enter with a search warrant.
-They find different things in the panels of the Cube like smuggled diamonds in the chocolate rabbit, a stack of gold bullion from the Bank of Munich, vital plans of the X-74 (which was classified top secret), microfilm documenting the entire National Security System, an arsenal (consisting of machine guns, sten guns, dynamite), and a bound and gagged Dr. Kingsley (who was missing for two weeks as part of a ransom).
-The Man is then handcuffed by the police sergeant in an uncomfortable way as the police officers leave with everything while telling the Man to wait until they return.
+They find different things in the panels of the Cube like smuggled diamonds, a stack of gold bullion from the Bank of Munich and an arsenal (consisting of machine guns, sten guns and dynamite).
+The Man is then handcuffed by the police sergeant as the police officers leave with everything while telling the Man to wait until they return.

-A house painter and decorator named Miss Bix comes in while the Man tries to get out of his handcuffs as Arnie comes in with the mustard paint in order to decorate the Cube.
-She then changes her mind and wants tangerine paint as the Man struggles to get his leg out from the position the handcuffs have him in.
+A house painter and decorator named Miss Bix comes in while the Man tries to get out of his handcuffs.
 Upon trying to hold back the info on how long the Man will be in the Cube, Miss Bix changes her mind about the paint and has shellac sprayed onto the already white Cube as she leaves.
-Arnie states to the Man that he is actually spraying deodorant and that Miss Bix can't tell the difference.
-Before leaving, Arnie stops the Man from following him since this is Arnie's door.

 A guitarist comes in and gives the Man the keys to the handcuffs which frees the Man.
 Upon finding a bed that manifested, the Man rests on it while the guitarist practices his music.
 The guitarist is then joined by the rest of his band as they sing a song to the Man about never getting out of the Cube.
 After the band leaves, Mr. Thomas briefly enters telling the Man that the "Rest Period" is over.